Dave Jacobs

-David Joseph Jacobs (born July 15, 1957) is a former American football kicker and punter who played ten seasons.
+David Joseph Jacobs (born July 15, 1957) is an American former professional football kicker and punter who played ten seasons.
 He spent time with the Denver Broncos, New York Jets, Cleveland Browns, and Philadelphia Eagles of the National Football League (NFL) before playing with the New Jersey Generals and Pittsburgh Maulers of the United States Football League (USFL).
 Afterwards he played a season with the Syracuse Express of the minor Empire Football League (EFL), before returning to the NFL with the Minnesota Vikings (1986) and making a second stint with the Philadelphia Eagles (1987).
-He finished his ten-year career by spending a year with the New England Steamrollers of the Arena Football League in 1988.
+He finished his ten-year career by spending a year with the New England Steamrollers of the Arena Football League (AFL) in 1988.

 Early life

 Jacobs was born on July 15, 1957, in Scranton, Pennsylvania.
 He went to high school at George Washington (PA).

 College career

 Dave went to college at Syracuse.
 In 1977 he was 16 for 29 on field goal attempts.
 He led all independent college teams for field goals made.
 He also was 22 for 22 on Extra Points.
 In 1978 he was 16 for 23 on field goal attempts.
 He was also 18 for 20 on Extra Points.